Paul Hammant's Blog: Trunk, CI, Builds, Environments, And integration

 For everyone else branches are a bigger factor.
 Here’s a typical modern branching model with overlaid build automation bits and pieces:

-In the diagram above, the team has three usages of the build infrastructure.
+In the diagram above, the team has three separate usages of the build infrastructure.
 One is testing the work that is prior to integration into trunk or master.
-That is a commit/push as normal but to short-lived Pull Request branches.
-If the dev team is 20, and that work was from one dev, there are 19 that do not need to be alerted to the fact that one person committed and pushed something that broke the build.
-While the work on that PR branch should not go any further before it is fixed, that’s a fact that can be communicated in the web-UI for the pull-request workflow and not spammed to 19 developers that are busy with their own stuff.
+That is a commit/push as normal but to short-lived pull-request (PR) branches.
+If the dev team is 20 strong, and that work was from one developer, there are 19 that do not need to be alerted to the fact that one of them committed and pushed something that broke the build.
+While the work on that PR branch should not go any further before it is fixed, that’s a fact that can be communicated in the web-UI for the pull-request workflow.
+It is important to note that no-rollback of the commit is needed for failures here as the other developers are not depending on the PR branches of a colleague.

-The third is the one that picks up commits/pushes to the trunk or master and runs them though the same builds steps.
-That one is the only one of those three builds that is Continuous Integration.
-The other two are not CI even if the infra to perform them is shared (Jenkins depicted in the diagram).
+The third is the one that picks up pushes of commits to trunk/master and runs them though the same builds steps.
+That one is the only one of the three build-bot processes described here (Jenkins depicted in the diagram) that is actually Continuous Integration (CI).
+The other two are not CI even if the infra to perform them is shared.
+So, with this CI use of Jenkins a build failure is a bad thing.
+Most likely you’ll automate the roll-back of that commit in the seconds following the build breakage determination, and force the problem of getting it through code-review (etc) again to the original developer.

 In terms of language “Integration” is the act of landing commits in trunk or master for all to see, and in a way that the humans involved have a high confidence that the commits are great.
 Specifically if the CI build fails then that should be a huge surprise, and have some random or bad-timing factor perhaps as the cause of that.
-There are many teams that hld expect something to fail in that consequential build, or won’t know until the next morning.
+Elsewhere in the industry there are many teams that half expect something to fail in that consequential build, or won’t know if it has failed until the next morning.
 Those are teams are not doing CI.
-And while “merge” on some basis is the tooling technique to land those commits, it is “integration” that is the useful descriptor for the action and intention.
+While “merge”, on some basis, is the action with VCS tools to actually land those commits, it is “integration” that is the useful descriptor for the action and intention when it is going into the branch the whole-team shares (trunk or master).

 Something worth reminding